rajabishek/swift-essentials/manuscript/iOS Essentials/design.md

 - Greater the complexity the more difficult it becomes to identify exactly how to deliver a successful experience to the user.
 - User experience effort aims to improve efficiency i.e helping people work faster(time is money) and helping them make fewer mistakes(greater job satisfaction == less people quit, more experienced staff provide higher quality work).

+## Principles
+- Sound is an important part of the aesthetic appeal of a product.
+- The correct shape or form of the product should be dictated by the psychology and behavior of the users rather than the functionality.
+- User centric design - Take the user into account every step of the way as you develop your product.
+In this way you will know all the ramifications of your decisions and compromises will not happen by accident.